Today I'm going to lift the lid how to cure Osgood Schlatter disease in a matter of days.

 Sarah is a 12 year old kid of normal height hobbled by severe pain in her knees.
 Despite having excellent genetics and a strong athletic frame she did not move well.
 In fact when I saw her on court, I thought she looked more like an over-60s player than an under-14s!

-To me her previous program was all icing and no cake.
-Lots of fiddling around in the margins but nothing striking at the heart of the problem.
+To me, her previous program was all frosting and no cake.
+Lots of fiddling around in the margins but nothing striking at the true root cause of the problem.

 To understand our solution to Osgood-Schlatter Disease (OSD) you first need to understand the problem.
 Put simply, OSD occurs when the thigh bone (femur) grows too fast for the longest quad muscle (rectus femoris) to keep up.
-This means every step the athlete takes the muscle is pulling at its attachment site (the tibial tuberosity).
+This means with every step the athlete takes the muscle is pulling at its attachment site below the knee cap (the tibial tuberosity).

 Below is an isolated picture of the femur and the rec fem as well as a closer view of the knee.
 The shiny thing in the middle is the prepatellar bursa which sits in front of the kneecap itself (the patellar).
 As you can see the tendon goes from the quad above and then down to its attachment site at the top of the shin bone (tibia).